Acute Exacerbation of Chronic Obstructive Pulmonary Disease (AECOPD)

 - Lung cancer

 - Oxygen 28% via venturi mask if SpO2 <88% until gases checked, then titrate according to arterial blood gases.
-Prescribe on kardex.
+Prescribe on HEPMA (hospital electronic prescribing system), or on a drug kardex if your area of practice does not have HEPMA.

-- Prednisolone oral 30mg-50mg each morning, for 7 days.
+- Prednisolone oral 25mg-40mg each morning for 5 days.
 If patient is unable to take oral treatment give:

 - Hydrocortisone IV 100mg immediately then review, and if there is a need to continue IV therapy, prescribe 50mg 6 hourly.